 In this simple example, the signature of the referenced method,

 Comparator.
-In general, an exact match isn’t necessary: in such a call, the method reference can be seen as shorthand for a lambda expression made up from a formal parameter list copied from the function descriptor and a body that calls the referenced method.
+In general, an exact match isn’t necessary: in such a call, the method reference can be seen as shorthand for a lambda expression made up from a formal parameter list copied from the function type and a body that calls the referenced method.

 Notice that the syntax